mkerr64/9bitDev/ProjectPlan.md

 This is not essential to the rest of the application and no primary features rely on this to be implemented.

 #### Reward System
 This feature is an extension of the gamification feature.
-It would provide users with rewards for reaching milestones set by the application.
+It will provide users with rewards for reaching milestones set by the application.
 We intend to incorporate time based milestones with this feature.
 For example, for every 6 months a user logs information, they will receive a reward within the application.

 To implement this feature we will be using all the implementation requirements of gamification with the only extra requirement being additional time to add an extensive rewards system.